-Those who try it nevertheless, are then tormented by biting pain.
+Those who try it, nevertheless, are then tormented by biting pain.
 The stomach then often reacts with cramping hiccups.
 Some still bring out words like: “Mmmh, very tasteful” before you squirm, spit, turn red and break out in sweat.
 On YouTube, you can find some crazy hotties.

-If you grow the hottest chili on planet earth in the moderate climatic zones, the chili won’t be quite as hot as in the sunny subtropical countries.
+If you grow the hottest chilli on planet earth in the moderate climatic zones, the chilli won’t be quite as hot as in the sunny subtropical countries.
 The capsaicin content is not only determined by breeding, but also depends on the growing conditions.
 If you want to get the last bit of pungency from the self grown Carolina Reaper, a lot of light and warmth is important.

 Carolina Reaper chili plant

 Beginners should keep their hands off the Carolina Reaper plant.
 This chili gets dangerously hot.
 You wouldn’t expect anything else from the hottest chili in the world.

 The chili plant grows about 1.5 meters high.
 It grows narrowly at the bottom and becomes about 1.2 meters wide at the top.
 They are gorgeous and strong plants.
 After five to six months, the Capsicum plant produces its first flowers.
 After nine months they hang full of red pods.